rapid7/re2-java/README.md

     RE2 re = new RE2("\\d+");

 as the object allocates some memory that is not under the control of JVM, it should be freed explicitly.
 You can either use member function `dispoze()`, or member function `close()` .
-It has own overloaded method `finalize()` and thus the memory will be freed before the object is destroyd by the Gerbage Collector.
+Class RE2 contains overloaded method `finalize()` that is automatically called before the object is destroyed by the Garbage Collector.
+This method ensures that the additional memory is freed and may be frees it on its own.
 But it is usually bad idea to rely on Java GC. :-)

 Any try to use the object after the call of `dispoze()` or `close()` will cause the thrown of `IllegalStateException` .